 If you are otherwise in good health, one of the best ways to lower triglycerides is with regular exercise.
 Choose an activity that gets your heart beating faster.
-Aim for at least 30 minutes of exercise on most days.
+Aim for an average of 40 minutes of moderate to high intensity exercise on 3 to 4 days a week.
 You don’t need to join a gym or buy expensive equipment.
 Taking a brisk walk every day can work just as well.

 Making the following adjustments to your diet also may help: